Make your private project public

 Migration checklist

-Most existing private projects contain a large amount of historical data.
-Old work items, early commits, and previous build pipelines might have content you don't want to share publicly.
+Most private projects contain a large amount of historical data.
+Old work items, early commits, and previous build pipelines might contain information you don't want to share publicly.

-The following checklist indicates those items you may want to review before making a project public.
+The following checklist indicates those items you might want to review before you make a project public.
 It also provides tips for migrating work items or files to a new project so that you can expose only current and future content.

 Category